Welcome to today's edition of the Rush 24-7 podcast.

 Republicans scared to death to stand up to the media.

-The Republicans are scared to death to oppose to push back, and that's exactly what's happening on the campus at Mizzou.
+The Republicans are scared to death to oppose to pushback.

 You have a small number, a genuinely small number of malcontent.

-These people, these young people, these students, I think are a product of the self-esteem movement that so many parents seemed to have adopted over the last generation or two.
+These people, these young people, these students, I think they are a product of the self-esteem movement that so many parents seemed to have adopted over the last generation or two.

-The self-esteem movement that found its way into schools, and what we have here, and I look, I don't have kids, so you people out there disagree, you're going to have to call and correct me on this if you think I'm missing the point here, but I don't think I am.
+The self-esteem movement that found its way into schools and what we have here, and I look, I don't have kids, so you people out there disagree, you're going to have to call and correct me on this if you think I'm missing the point here, but I don't think I am.

 I think we have a young generation, a generation of young people that let me set it up by pointing out the things they're demanding.